• Skip to Main Navigation

 MSFS Syllabus Review

 In June 2020, the Master of Science in Foreign Service (MSFS) program established a committee on Diversity, Equity, and Inclusion (DEI) to address systemic racism in all aspects of the MSFS program.
 One part of that effort is the curriculum.
-As a first step towards a more inclusive curriculum, the DEI committee has conducted a review of all MSFS Fall 2020 course syllabi for representation of women and people of color among the authors of the readings.
-This initial review will allow the MSFS program to establish benchmarks and goals for representation in syllabi for future semesters.
-View the report here.
+As a first step towards a more inclusive curriculum, the DEI committee has conducted a review of all MSFS course syllabi for representation of women and people of color domestically and internationally among the authors of the readings.

 Resources on Diversity, Equity and Inclusion for Georgetown Graduate Students